 Strong Interactions and Nuclear Theory

 Understanding strong QCD interactions is crucial to interpreting collider searches for new short distance physics, within and beyond the Standard Model, as well as to understanding the properties of the hot matter that filled the microseconds old universe and the dense matter in the centers of neutron stars.
-They are also the key to understanding how quarks and gluons form protons, neutrons, and other hadrons – which were the earliest complex structures formed in the universe – and subsequently nuclei.
+These interactions are also the key to understanding how quarks and gluons form protons, neutrons, and other hadrons – which were the earliest complex structures formed in the universe – and subsequently nuclei.
 QCD provides a defining example of a theory in which the entities and phases that it describes do not resemble the elementary constituents of which they are made.
 This feature is characteristic of strongly interacting systems in many areas of physics and makes them both interesting and challenging.

 Effective Field Theory

-Effective field theory provides a crucial tool both for probing the fundamental description of nature embodied by the electroweak part of the Standard Model, and for understanding QCD.
-In recent years the number of physical phenomena successfully described by effective field theory methods has been rapidly expanding, and MIT faculty have made crucial contributions to these developments.
-This includes Iain Stewart’s co-invention of the soft-collinear effective theory, which provides a rigorous description of the energetic jets formed by high energy quark and gluon collisions.
-This formalism has enabled improvements in precision by a factor of ten for cross section calculations, and has made a broader range of sophisticated reactions theoretically tractable.
-Other examples of Stewart’s work include probing fundamental symmetries like the Standard Model description of CP violation and weak decays, and precisely determining essential parameters like the strong coupling constant.
-Recently there has also been a renaissance in the realm of jet physics, including both our understanding of jet properties and the invention of new jet observables, where both Jesse Thaler and Iain Stewart have played important roles, for example providing theoretical tools and results that are now used in new physics searches and Higgs analyses at the LHC, including those carried out by Markus Klute, Philip Harris, and Christoph Paus as part of the CMS collaboration.
+In recent years there has also been a renaissance in the realm of jet physics, including both our understanding of jet properties and the invention of new jet observables, where both Jesse Thaler and Iain Stewart have played important roles, for example providing theoretical tools and results that are now used in new physics searches and Higgs analyses at the LHC, including those carried out by Philip Harris and Christoph Paus as part of the CMS collaboration.
 Thaler has also been a key pioneer involved in developing methods that for the first time make it possible to use the substructure of a jet to determine its parentage, for example whether it came from a gluon, a quark, a boosted W boson, or even a supersymmetric squark.

 Lattice Gauge Theory

+Krishna Rajagopal is incorporating insights obtained via gauge/string duality, perturbative QCD methods, and hydrodynamics in modeling how jets produced in heavy ion collisions are modified via their passage through liquid quark-gluon plasma and how the wakes they leave behind in the droplet of liquid relax and evolve, discerning the most effective ways to use measurements of how the substructure of jets gets modified as individual quarks and gluons within them scatter off individual quarks and gluons from the QGP to gain an understanding the microscopic structure of this strongly coupled liquid as well as how it forms and hydrodynamizes as remarkably quickly as it does.
 The longer term challenge to theorists is to use the data to gain an understanding of how a strongly coupled liquid, which shows no signs of the individual particles of which it is made, can emerge from QCD.
 This quest resonates with challenges that are central to contemporary condensed matter physics, where Hong Liu has used gauge/string duality techniques developed to study quark-gluon plasma to gain insights into superfluids, and some of the most interesting and most puzzling materials, including “strange metals”.
+It also connects with Jesse Thaler‘s work on understanding the substructure of jets from first principles using machine learning techniques and on defining observables that characterize jet substructure — as well as its modification via passage through a droplet of QGP.